Ann Zoidis, M.S.

 Research Scientist

 Maren Anderson began her love of Marine Science in high school when she was certified to SCUBA dive in Belize.
 Since then, her passion has continued in her studies and her work.
 She received a Bachelor of Arts degree from University of Colorado at Boulder, in Ecology and Evolutionary Biology with a focus in Tropical Marine Ecology in 2007.
 During her studies, she performed health assessments of coral reefs in the Caribbean Sea, Gulf of Mexico, and Pacific Oceans.
 Upon graduation, she worked with coral and marine ecosystem conservation at Disney World’s Living Seas exhibit as an aquarist, diver and marine mammal research assistant.
 She assisted in cognitive research of Atlantic bottlenose dolphin as well as the rehabilitation of West Indian manatees.
 Maren joined Cetos Research in 2012 as a research assistant for the Humpback Behavior Project focusing on the interactions between mother and calf pairs.
 She works as both a data collector/processor and an underwater videographer in the field.
 Maren has participated in vessel- and land-based visual and acoustic towed array surveys, assessing the abundance, density and distribution of marine mammals.
 These included locations such as Hawaii, the Mariana Islands, and the California coast, where she has studied pilot whales, spinner and bottlenose dolphins, Risso’s dolphins, beaked whales, harbor porpoise, California sea lions and harbor seals.
 She has served as visual observer and assistant acoustics team member on these surveys.
-On land, Maren serves as a research assistant and consultant for various government agencies in managing marine resources, specifically in marine mammals and coral.
-She also works as a high school teacher in San Francisco, teaching Genetics, Evolution, and Marine Biology; and is the Director of Experiential Education – working towards creating in-depth and timely experiences for her students.
+On land, Maren serves as a research assistant and consultant for various government agencies in managing marine resources, specifically in marine mammals. sea turtles, and coral communities.
+Maren additionally works on developing curriculum for PreK-12 science programs across the country.
+She is currently the Upper School Director at the Blake School in Minneapolis, Minnesota.